Common Name: Utah Prairie Dog

 Within a larger colony there will be several subgroups, or "coteries" as they are called.
 Coteries are based around a harem of females and one or more dominant males.
 Females born into a coterie almost always stay within that coterie, while males almost always leave their birth coterie to join another nearby.
 Interaction between coteries is sometimes violent.
 A strong coterie will often invade the territory of a weaker coterie, killing or running off the resident dogs.
 Rival male prairie dogs will often enter burrows and kill some or all of the young.
 It is thought that by killing other pups in the colony, the male is creating better odds for the survival of his young.

 Although not as numerous as other kinds of prairie dogs, Utah Prairie Dogs numbered 95,000 animals in the 1920s.
 By the 1960s, populations had crashed due to poisoning and other reduction methods.
-Disease (bubonic plague) and drought also caused decline.
+Disease, like Sylvatic plague (yersinia pestis) and drought also caused decline.
 By 1972, it was estimated that only 3,300 Utah Prairie Dogs remained and loss of suitable habitat was predicted to result in the species' extinction by the year 2000.

 When and Where to See Utah Prairie Dogs at Bryce Canyon: